 The Royal Food and Drink

-The Royal Food and Drink is one of the most popular places you’ll want to go to, mainly because of its stunning rooftop terrace and view.
-Additionally, the food here is really good and you can both enjoy the Namsan Tower and the whole city.
+The Royal Food and Drink is one of the most popular places to go, mainly because of its stunning rooftop terrace and view.
+Additionally, the food here is really good, and you can enjoy the Namsan Tower and the whole city.

 Address: 37 Sinheung-ro 20-gil, Yongsan-gu, Seoul, South Korea